 Try the local route

 - FORGIVENESS - The odds of losing a disc due to an errant shot is low with a 2 exceptions.
-Throwing in the pond on hole 3/12 and throwing left on 9/18.
+Throwing in the pond on hole (4/13) and throwing left on (9/18).
 On most holes if you miss your shot, you will still have an opportunity for an easy par.
 Also note, there is a pvc disc retrieval pole at the pond on (4,13)

-- ELEVATION - "Good for a South Florida course that is" about average compared to the 43 Florida courses I've hit.
+- ELEVATION - "Good for a South Florida course that is" above average compared to the 50 Florida courses I've hit.
 Probably 25 foot of change throughout the course layout.
 However, just about all parts of the country would consider this course flat.

 - NIGHT GOLF - This is an ideal night golf course.
 Spacious fairways, few areas of overgrowth and just one water hazards in play.